bitcraze/bitcraze-website/src/documentation/system/positioning/loco-positioning-system.md

 {% row_full %}
 {% img The Loco Positioning System; medium; /images/documentation/overview/lpssystem.png %}

-The Loco Positioning system (aka LPS) is a local positioning system, based on Ultra Wide Band radio that is used to find the absolute 3D position of objects in space.
+The Loco Positioning system is a local positioning system, based on Ultra Wide Band radio that is used to find the absolute 3D position of objects in space.
 It is in many ways similar to a miniature GPS system.

 {% endrow_full %}